 Covid-19 inspired puppy names

 Sometimes humor is the best way to cope with a tough situation.
-Pet adoptions went through the roof in 2020 and many pet parents are naming their quarantine furballs in honor of the pandemic.
+Pet sales and adoptions went through the roof in 2020 and many pet parents are naming their quarantine furballs in honor of the pandemic.

 - Covie (short for Covie the 19th)